How North Korea recruits its army of young hackers

 But the night before he was supposed to return to North Korea with his team, the 18-year-old walked off the campus of the Hong Kong University of Science and Technology and defected.

-Had Ri stayed in North Korea, says Kwang, who now runs a non-governmental organization for defectors rights, he could have become a mathematician — or he could have joined the Kim regime’s advanced cyber-warfare unit.
+Had Ri stayed in North Korea, says Kwang, who now runs a nongovernmental organization that advocates for defectors' rights, he could have become a mathematician — or he could have joined the Kim regime’s advanced cyberwarfare unit.
 It features thousands of members.

-Last month, experts from around the world gathered in Seoul to discuss Pyongyang's hacking capabilities —and how to defend against them.
+Last month, experts from around the world gathered in Seoul to discuss Pyongyang's hacking abilities —and how to defend against them.

-Martyn Williams, the editor of North Korea Tech, a San Francisco-based website, said while hackers in many countries are often self-trained no one has access to the internet at home in North Korea and few have computers.
+Martyn Williams, the editor of North Korea Tech, a San Francisco-based website, said that while hackers in many countries are often self-trained, no one has home internet access in North Korea and few even have computers.

 That means the North Korean regime hand-picks and trains its hacking elite.

-"The training system that North Korea uses is really unlike many others in the world, because North Korea is a country like no other in the world," says Williams, who is also a contributor at 38 North, a monitoring group based at Johns Hopkins University.
+"The training system that North Korea uses is really unlike many others in the world, because North Korea is a country like no other in the world," says Williams, who is also a contributor at 38 North, a North Korean-monitoring group based at Johns Hopkins University.

-Math and science are pushed in elementary school, and the best students in those subjects are exposed to computers, according to Williams.
+Math and science are pushed in elementary school in the North, and the best students in those subjects are exposed to computers, according to Williams.

 From then on, the kids with a knack for computing will advance through a series of special schools that emphasize programming.
-There are hundreds of students, says Kim, the North Korean professor, and about 70 percent who graduate are men.
+There are hundreds of students, says Kim, the North Korean professor, and about 70 percent of graduates are men.

 Many will compete in programming contests around the country, and the best will go on to top universities.

-It’s largely at the university level where hacking is introduced.
+It’s largely at the university level that hacking is introduced.
 Williams says students may attend Kim Il Sung University or Kim Chaek University of Technology to develop traditional software.

-North Korea's rigorous schooling to train programmers and future hackers appears to be part of a grand vision the leadership has held for decades to strengthen both its economy and military.
+North Korea's rigorous schooling to train programmers and future hackers appears to be part of a grand vision the leadership has had for decades to strengthen both its economy and military.

 In 1996, former leader Kim Jong Il reportedly told a group of frontline troops that "all wars in the future will be computer wars."